February 2014 Competition

 - quality, quantity and significance of past experience and published and/or creative outputs of the applicant and any team members relative to their roles in the project and their respective stages of career;

-- evidence of contributions such as commissioned reports, professional practice, public discourse, public policies, products and services, development of talent, experience in collaboration, etc.; and
+- evidence of contributions such as commissioned reports, professional practice, public discourse, public policies, products and services, experience in collaboration, etc.;

 - potential to make future contributions.

 Note: Adjudicators will only consider information regarding the last six years of research contributions.
-Candidates indicating career interruptions may include contributions drawn from their most recent periods of research activity, to an overall total of six years.
+Any career interruptions indicated will be taken into consideration.

 Adjudication committee members assign a score for each of the three criteria listed above, based on the following scoring table.
 The appropriate weighting is then applied to arrive at a final score.
 Applications must receive a score of 3.0 or higher for each of the three criteria in order to be recommended for funding.